chimaobi-okite/NLP-Projects-Competitions/Covid-TweetClassification/README.md

 * 19
 The tweets have also had usernames and web addresses removed to ensure anonymity.

+### Accessing Data

+Note that the github url in the pd.read_csv method does not exist.
+Kindly go to [zindi](https://zindi.africa/competitions/zindiweekendz-learning-covid-19-tweet-classification-challenge/data) and access it from there.

 ## Approach

 Here I used different machine learning approaches to solve this task in other compare results easily.